magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 not going to eat the shells but it’s not yet time to throw them away.
 We keep them first.

 This is how the practice is.
-Concept () and transcendence () are co-existent, just like a coconut.
+Concept (*sammuti*) and transcendence (*vimutti*) are co-existent, just like a coconut.
 The flesh, the husk and the shell are all together.
 When we buy a coconut we buy the whole lot.
 If somebody wants to accuse us of eating coconut shells that’s their business, we know what we’re doing.

 Wisdom is something each of us finds for oneself.
 To see it we must go neither fast nor slow.
 What should we do?
 Go to where there is neither